fpgmaas/cookiecutter-poetry/docs/features/makefile.md

-docs-generate        convert docstrings to docs docs-build           Build the docs docs-open            Open the docs in the browser docs                 Generate, build and open the docs. docs-build-test      Test if the documentation can be built without errors. docs-test            Test if the documentation can be generated and built without errors.
+docs-generate        convert docstrings to docs docs-build           Build the docs docs-open            Open the docs in the browser docs                 Build and serve the documentation docs-test            Test if the documentation can be generated and built without errors.
 ```